You may know bitumen from its other name, asphalt.

 - Fast Drying: Can apply multiple coats quickly

 - Durable: Its strong adhesive properties make it quite durable

-Plus, it does not generate an odor once it fully dries, which means that it can be used indoors if you desire.
+Plus, it does not generate an odor once it fully dries, which means it can be used indoors if desired.

 However, despite its versatility, durability, and many attributes, it may not be the right paint for the job because of the following.

 - Limitations: It’s not the best-suited paint for some options, such as indoor walls